Yasmingamal456/PASM/README.md

 # PASM- phylogenetic analysis-MSA statistics-mutation identification

-PASM is a python program that builds a phylogenetic tree, calculates multiple sequence alignment statistics, and identifies key mutations.
-It performs Needleman–Wunsch global alignment, builds the distance matrix with the kimura-2 [k80] model and constructs the phylogenetic tree using the UPGMA algorithm.
-The conservation score and the key mutations identified from the multiple sequence alignment file are calculated, and the accuracy of the phylogenetic tree is validated by implementing the bootstrap method.
-The program is useful for biologists and bioinformaticians in viral evolution studies.
+PASM is a Python-based program that builds phylogenetic trees, computes multiple sequence alignment (MSA) statistics, and identifies key mutations.
+It performs pairwise global alignment using the Needleman–Wunsch algorithm, constructs a distance matrix based on the Kimura 2-parameter (K80) model, and generates phylogenetic trees using the UPGMA algorithm.

+The program also calculates conservation scores and detects key mutations from multiple sequence alignments.

+PASM is designed as a pipeline for biologists and bioinformaticians, particularly for applications in  evolution and sequence analysis.

 ## Python packages
 ```